Legality of euthanasia: Portugal

-When arrived back at parliament, the bill was re-worded and passed again.
-On November 5, 2021, the Portuguese Parliament passed the now revised bill which aimed at fixing constitutional concerns.
-The President vetoed again the bill after consulting the Constitutional Court.
-Portugal faced a snap election on January 30 of 2022.
-A poll taken in 2020 showed almost 50.5 percent of Portuguese people support decriminalization.
+After being sent back to Parliament, the bill was re-worded and passed again.
+On 5 November 2021, the Portuguese Parliament passed the revised version of the bill which attempted to address constitutional concerns.
+The President vetoed the bill again after consulting with the Constitutional Court.

-On June 9, 2022, the Portuguese lawmakers made a third attempt, approving it generally in Parliament and definetely on December 9, 2022.
-The text now defined medically assisted death as death which 'occurs by a person's own decision, in the exercise of his fundamental right to self-determination,' and when it is 'carried out or assisted by a health care professional.'
-It would apply exclusively to adults presenting 'suffering of great intensity, permanent injuries of extreme gravity, or a serious and incurable disease.'
-It also established a minimum period of two months between the start of the process and the medically assisted death, and provided for compulsory psychological support for the patient.
-The President decided to resend it to the Portuguese Constitutional Court for 'preemptive review' citing that 'legal certainty and security are essential in the central area of rights, freedoms, and guarantees.'
-On January 31, 2023, the Court yet again rejected the law, pointing to an 'intolerable vagueness' in its wording and effectively sending the text back to Parliament which has been trying to legislate in favour of euthanasia for almost three years.
-Parliament will now be able to redraft the text and resubmit it for promulgation by the same President of the Republic.
-Progressive Parliamentarian Isabel Moreira, one of the main voices in favour of the text, reacted by saying that it was only a 'semantic problem' and that 'most of the arguments of the president of the Republic have not been admitted', proceeding to note that 'if it is a question of correcting a word, we will be there to do so'.
+On 9 June 2022, Portuguese lawmakers made a third attempt, approving the bill generally in Parliament and definitively on 9 December 2022.
+The text now defined physician-assisted death as death which "occurs by a person's own decision, in the exercise of his fundamental right to self-determination," and when it is "carried out or assisted by a health care professional".
+It would apply exclusively to adults presenting "suffering of great intensity, permanent injuries of extreme gravity, or a serious and incurable disease".
+It also established a minimum period of two months between the start of the process and the physician-assisted death, and provided for compulsory psychological support for the patient.
+The President decided to send it back to the Portuguese Constitutional Court for "preemptive review" citing that "legal certainty and security are essential in the central area of rights, freedoms, and guarantees."
+On 31 January 2023, the Court yet again rejected the law, pointing to an "intolerable vagueness" in its wording and sent the text back to Parliament which had been trying to legislate in favour of euthanasia for almost three years.
+The Parliament moved to redraft the text and resubmit it for promulgation by the same President of the Republic.
+Socialist Party MP Isabel Moreira, a fervent advocate of legalising euthanasia, reacted by saying that it was only a "semantic problem" and that "most of the arguments of the president of the Republic have not been admitted", proceeding to note that "if it is a question of correcting a word, we will be there to do so".